 All my equipment used during your marriage ceremony, such as the microphone, PA and pen, is cleaned and sanitised between each use.
-I bring a disinfectant kit to all ceremonies.
-(If you're wondering, it's a Dettol solution as in the photo.
-Here's what Dettol is saying about its products and coronavirus.)
+I bring a disinfectant kit to all ceremonies and provide hand sanitiser.

 I’m also washing my hands frequently and thoroughly before and after each ceremony.

 On your wedding day, I’ll keep the required distance between myself, your guests and you.
 I’ll find the best place to position myself to present the ceremony which fits the bill.

 Department of Home Affairs – for the latest Australian Government travel restrictions for people overseas

 Department of Health – general advice on COVID-19